Curatorial fellowship applications due June 28, 2019

-Throughout the program year (July 2019 through March 2020) fellows will meet regularly with mentors, guest curators, and field professionals who will guide their learning through a collaborative educational model that allows for individual focus and development.
-As fellows develop their exhibitions, they will have access to research resources including art libraries, collections, and exhibitions.
-Fellows will fine-tune their ideas through writing and critical exchange; and they will receive support in connecting with artists and local exhibition venues.
-The program will culminate with each fellow producing and mounting an exhibition with a public curator’s talk.
+As fellows develop their exhibitions, ECI will facilitate access to research resources in the Twin Cities including art libraries, collections, and exhibitions.
+Fellows will fine-tune their ideas through writing and critical exchange.
+The program will culminate with each fellow producing and mounting an exhibition with a public talk.

 Participating curatorial fellows will receive: